abbyjshen/AOAI-Hack-Pack/packs/copilot/README.md

 [The era of the AI Copilot | KEY02H - YouTube](https://www.youtube.com/watch?v=FyY0fEO5jVY)

-### Considerations
 AI-enabled app continuum
 1. Reason over existing data
 2. Automate actions
 3. Act on users' behalf <-- Copilot

+### Considerations
 Have you thought about:

-- APIs to access functionality in your app in order to act on users' behalf?
+- APIs or programmatice access to functionality in your app in order to act on users' behalf?
-  - Automation framework (e.g. Microsoft's VBA (Visual Basic for Applications) is a programming language for automating tasks in Office applications)
-  - You expose the actions in your app as a plugin, built on OpenAI's plugins specification.
-It can be invoked in your own copilot using Semantic Kernel SDK, but is in the format to also be invoked by ChatGPT, Bing Chat, M365 copilot, and others.
-It might make sense to test functionality within M365 or other existing Copilots first [https://aka.ms/AOAI-Hack-build-plugin](https://aka.ms/AOAI-Hack-build-plugin)
+  - If you are building and exposing actions in your app as a plugin, this is built on OpenAI's plugins specification (so can be invoked by ChatGPT, Bing Chat, M365 copilot, and others).
+You may want to build your plugin, then test it with M365 or other existing Copilots first https://aka.ms/AOAI-Hack-build-plugin
+  - e.g., Microsoft has an existing automation framework VBA (Visual Basic for Applications), which is a programming language for automating tasks in Office applications

 - UX - does user invoke it via a chatbot? text field? ...or a button?
 Do you pass user natural language input directly, or formulate a prompt based on restrained input?
 How do you expose what your Copilot does/doesn't do?